Adaptive Relative Pose Estimation Framework with Dual Noise Tuning for Safe Approaching Maneuvers: The Measurement Model

 \subsubsection{Transformation to World Coordinates}

-The computed 3D camera-frame coordinates are then transformed into world coordinates using the extrinsic matrix $[\mathbf{\Gamma}|\mathbf{t}]$ according to the relation:
+The computed 3D camera-frame coordinates are then transformed into world coordinates using the extrinsic matrix $\mathbf{C}_{ext}$ according to the relation:

 Through this sequence of transformations, the 2D pixel coordinates detected by the CNN are converted into 3D world coordinates.
-These resulting 3D points serve as the crucial measurements provided to the filter, needed for accurate estimation of the satellite's relative position and orientation.
+These resulting 3D points serve as crucial measurements needed for accurate estimation of the satellite's relative position and orientation.
+Algorithm \ref{algo1} summarizes the whole procedure for the camera transformation as follows.